tlevine/www.thomaslevine.com/content/!/variables/index.md

 We know China's income per person *x*, so let's plug that into our model equation to predict China's life expectency.

+$$y = 32 + 4.239 * log\left(9502\right)$$

-$$y = 32 + 4.239 * log\left(x\right)$$
+$$y = 32 + 4.239 * 9.159258$$

-When we have such an equation, we can plug in the values we know and solve for the value on the left side.
+$$y = 32 + 38.82609$$

+$$y = 70.82609$$

+$$y \approx 71 $$

+We thus predict China's life expectency to be 71 years.
+The actual value is 75, so that's pretty close.

+Let's get back to why these two senses of variable are the same thing.
+Our model is an equation with two variables, income per person and life expectency.
+Each of these variables corresponds to a column in our data table.

+In the first data table I presented, we knew the values of all of the cells.
+That is, we knew the income per person and life expectancy for each of the three countries.

+In the second table, we didn't only knew the value for one of the two variables (income per person).
+In order to predict the value for the other variable (life expectency), we plugged in the variable that we did know into our model (equation), and we solved it for the variable that we didn't know.

 ## Conclusion
-Let's get back to why these two senses of variable are the same thing.
+The word "variable" sort of has two senses, and it can be confusing to listen to data scientists when you don't realize this.

+If you've taken an algebra class, you probably think of a variable as a letter in an equation.

+When data scientists talk about variables, they might mean this.
+But they might also be talking about columns in data tables.

 One sense is a column in a table, and the other sense is an unknown in an equation.
 A variable in the column sense is just a lot of variables in the latter sense; we're solving the same equation lots of times (as many times as we have rows), by